Information & Library Science

 - if your degree is from an international college or university

 We use the full information available in your application to evaluate.
-Approximate GRE minimum scores expected are V=500, Q=500, and AW=4.5.
-We will also accept GMAT scores and seek a minimum 31 in each area.
+Approximate GRE minimum scores expected are V=153, Q=144, and AW=4.0.
+We will also look at the score percentages, since the tests vary some.
 The Indiana University institutional code is 1324.
 The ILS Library Science code is 4701, and the ILS Information Science code is 0404.

 If your first language is not English, but you have completed a full bachelor's degree in the US, you can petition the ILS Director of Admissions to waive the TOEFL, GRE or GMAT tests.